 - Temperature monitoring

-SHA256 Checksum: 03f13e4211c932363ee6665c5285411a9b58febe34fb659b104c736ed2fb8e04
+SHA256 Checksum: 94377a3b3c9ecf52c37a6702897952781f75d0b88feaa1b2e45bca1fdfc95ba3

-This should only take about 7 minutes, then you can simply put the SD card back into your Raspberry Pi and boot it up.
+Once finished, you can simply put the SD card back into your Raspberry Pi and boot it up.

-Step 1: Update To The Latest Software
+Step 3: Update The VuePilot Software

 - Close the VuePilot software if it was automatically started